Chart Configuration¶

 Lock Time¶

-This fixes the time range for querying data in the current chart, independent of the global time component.
-After setting successfully, the upper-right corner of the chart will display the user-defined time, such as [xx minutes], [xx hours], [xx days].
-For example, if the locked time interval is 30 minutes, even if the time control in the upper-right corner is adjusted, the current chart will only display data from the last 30 minutes.
+This fixes the time range for the current chart query data, not limited by the global time component.
+After setting, the user-defined time will appear in the top right corner of the chart, such as "xx minutes", "xx hours", "xx days".
+For example, if the lock time interval is 30 minutes, even if the time control in the top right corner is adjusted, the chart will still only display the last 30 minutes of data.

 Rule Mapping¶

-Set metric ranges and corresponding background colors, font colors for different columns.
-Metrics within the defined range will be displayed according to the set styles.
+Set metric ranges and corresponding background colors and font colors for different columns.
+Metrics within the range will be displayed according to the set style.

-Set metric ranges and mapping values; when the metric value falls within the set data range, it will display as the corresponding mapped value.
+Set the metric range and mapping values.
+When the metric value is within the set data range, it will be displayed as the corresponding mapping value.

-When setting value mappings, neither the "Display As" nor the "Color" fields are mandatory:
+When setting value mapping, "Display as" and "Color" are not mandatory:

 Field Mapping¶

-In practical business scenarios, if the fields to be queried do not match the fields displayed on the front end, you can enable field mapping in the chart.
-This feature works together with the object mapping function of view variables and is off by default.
+In actual business scenarios, if the fields to be queried are inconsistent with the fields displayed on the front end, you can enable field mapping in the chart.
+Combined with the object mapping function of view variables, it is disabled by default.

-After enabling field mapping, the chart will display the grouped fields and their corresponding mapped fields.
-Grouped fields without specified mappings will not be displayed.
+After enabling field mapping, the chart displays the queried group fields and corresponding mapped fields.
+Group fields without specified mappings will not be displayed.

-Once enabled, you can query data from external workspaces under the current chart in the current workspace.
+After enabling, you can query data from external workspaces in the current chart of the current workspace.

-Below the chart, you can select the target workspace from the authorized workspace dropdown list to perform queries.
+Below the chart, you can select the target workspace from the authorized workspace dropdown for querying.

 Data Sampling¶

-After enabling, sampling queries will be performed on data other than "Metrics".
-The sampling rate is not fixed and adjusts dynamically based on the volume of data.
+After enabling, it will sample query data other than "metrics".
+The sampling rate is not fixed and will be dynamically adjusted based on the data size.

 Time Offset¶

-After enabling time offset, when querying relative time ranges, the actual query time range shifts forward by 1 minute to prevent data retrieval from being empty due to storage delays.
-For example, if the current time is 12:30 and you query the last 15 minutes of data, with time offset enabled, the actual query time would be 12:14-12:29.
+After enabling the time offset, when querying relative time intervals, the actual query time range will be offset forward by 1 minute to prevent data acquisition failure due to storage delay.
+For example: if the current time is 12:30, querying the last 15 minutes of data will actually query the time range: 12:14-12:29.

 Note

-- This setting applies only to relative times.
-If the query time range is an "absolute time range," the time offset will not take effect.
+- This setting only applies to relative time.
+If the query time range is "absolute time range", the time offset will not take effect.